-The general fund and special revenue fund budgets for the fiscal year ended June 30, 2021, were developed based on the School's anticipated revenues and expenditures, the expected student population, and Federal grant programs for the school year.
-Over the course of the year, the school revised the budgets several times.
+The general fund and special revenue fund budgets for the fiscal year ended June 30, 2022, were developed based on the School's anticipated revenues and expenditures, the expected student population, and Federal grant programs for the school year.
+Over the course of the year, management monitors and may revise the budgets.
 Refer to the Budgetary Comparison Schedule for additional information.